MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/ad-ds-metadata-cleanup.md

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server

 Metadata cleanup is a required procedure after a forced removal of Active Directory Domain Services (AD DS).
-You perform metadata cleanup on a domain controller in the domain of the domain controller that you forcibly removed.
+You perform metadata cleanup on a Domain Controller (DC) in the domain of the domain controller that you forcibly removed.
 Metadata cleanup removes data from AD DS that identifies a domain controller to the replication system.
-Metadata cleanup also removes File Replication Service (FRS) and Distributed File System (DFS) Replication connections and attempts to transfer or seize any operations master (also known as flexible single master operations or FSMO) roles that the retired domain controller holds.
+Metadata cleanup also removes File Replication Service (FRS) and Distributed File System (DFS) Replication connections and attempts to transfer or seize any operations master (also known as Flexible Single Master Operations or FSMO) roles that the retired DC holds.

 There are two options to clean up server metadata: